Home

 Traffic signals and communication

-You also need to be aware of which signals you send out to other road users through your light and sound signals, your speed and your positioning.
+You must also be aware of the signals you send to other road users through your light and sound signals, your speed and your positioning.

 You must know what applies when you receive several instructions at the same time